Hindelay History, Family Crest & Coats of Arms

 Early Origins of the Hindelay family

 The surname Hindelay was first found in Lancashire, now part of Greater Manchester.

 "The family of Hindley, then Hindele, held lands here as early as the reign of Henry II.: in the eighth of Richard II., Robert, of this family, married Emma, one of the heiresses of Pemberton; and the Hindleys were living at the Hall in 1613."

 Early History of the Hindelay family

 This web page shows only a small excerpt of our Hindelay research.
-Another 180 words (13 lines of text) covering the years 1700 and 1701 are included under the topic Early Hindelay History in all our PDF Extended History products and printed products wherever possible.
+Another 78 words (6 lines of text) covering the years 1591, 1613, 1700 and 1701 are included under the topic Early Hindelay History in all our PDF Extended History products and printed products wherever possible.

 Hindelay Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Hindelay family name include Hindley, Hindeley, Hindle, Hyndley and others.